Ferrari 250 Monza: Development

 After ongoing success of inline-four engines in Formula One, Ferrari also employed those powerplants for their sports racing cars.
 Enzo Ferrari was unhappy with replacing the smaller capacity V12 race cars with inline-engined racers and wanted to ensure the use of his beloved engine.
 The inline-four engines produced a better low-end torque and the V12's were superior in higher revs and peak power output.

 The 250 Monza was powered by the three-litre version of the Colombo V12 engine of the similar specification as used in the 250 MM, developed a year earlier.
 It was then mounted in the tried and capable, elongated version of the 500 Mondial chassis.
 A total of only four of these "hybrid" sports racing cars were created.
 Three of them were bodied in aluminium by Pinin Farina with a design based to that fitted on the roadster body of the 500 Mondial with necessary modifications due to a different powerplant.
-The hood of the car received an air-scoop for centre mounted carburettors.
+The bonnet of the car received an air-scoop for centre mounted carburettors.
 The single remaining chassis received a Scaglietti two-seater spyder body in the style of the 750 Monza to an Alfredo Ferrari design.

 One car was retained by the Scuderia Ferrari works team, while the remaining three were sold to an Italian customer Franco Cornacchia of Scuderia Guastalla.
 The first 250 Monza was created in May of 1954, as a prototype of the series.
 S/n 0432M received a Pinin Farina Spyder bodywork and an engine of a different type than the rest, the Tipo 117.
 It was originally sold new to Cornacchia before he sold it on to Luigi Piotti for 3.5 million Lire.
 The car was then acquired by Luigi Chinetti, who send it to Scaglietti before shipping it to the United States.
 A new 'pontoon fender' spyder body was created around 1957, and it is believed to be a precursor to the production 250 Testa Rossa body from 1958.
 The car was finished in white with a blue stripe and briefly raced in North America.
 When offered for sale in 1961 it was referred to as a "Ferrari Super Monza".

 The 250 Monza, s/n 0420M was the only works car used by Scuderia Ferrari.
 After a victorious debut race it was presented at the Amsterdam motor show, where it was sold to Hans Maasland of Netherlands.
 When the car was damaged at the second heat race at Zandvoort, it was sent back to the factory where it received a new body made by Pinin Farina in their same style.
 By 1955 the car was passed on to Hans Tak.